 When bringing home a Goldendoodle puppy it is essential that you have some puppy-approved items for your puppy to chew on.
 Benebones and Nylabones are life-savers during the biting phase of puppyhood.
 When your Goldendoodle puppy is biting your fingers or a table leg, quickly stop the unwanted behaviour and give your Goldendoodle puppy this safe alternative to chew.
 Benebones and Nylabones come in different flavours and can help you to avoid ruined furniture or injured skin.
 Be sure to pick one that is made especially for puppy chewing.

 12. Soft and Hard Toys

 Undoubtedly, my Goldendoodle has no shortage of toys.
 In fact, it’s helpful to have a variety available.
 If your puppy is chewing on something soft like his bed, you can tell him “NO” and then replace the bed with a soft toy.
 If your puppy is gnawing on something hard like a couch leg, tell him “NO” and replace that with a hard toy for chewing.

 Another training must-have is freeze-dried meat.
 My Goldendoodle has a chicken allergy (which seems to be common in Goldendoodles) so I like to use freeze-dried beef.
+The ones pictured above come in a variety of different meat types.
 Since freeze-dried meat is a high-value treat, it works great for potty training.